Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Liquidation value = Current liabilities – Value of assets

-This is the amount that would be received if the company was forced to sell all its assets immediately.
+This is the amount that would be received if the company were forced to sell all its assets immediately.
 It does not take into account any outstanding liabilities.

-No business owner wishes to liquidate the business but it’s a method that can be used to calculate the value of a company.
+No business owner wishes to liquidate the business, but it’s a method for calculating a company’s value.

 To avoid using this valuation method, keep your business running smoothly and try to avoid any financial difficulties.